 - difficulty concentrating

-The NHS writes, many people with PTSD also have a number of other problems, including:
+The NHS writes, many people who experience high levels of stress also have a number of other problems, including:

 - other mental health problems, such as depression, anxiety or phobias

 - self-harming or destructive behaviour, such as drug misuse or alcohol misuse